My Story

 Somehow I barely survived my crazy driving stunts which occurred throughout my youth and I eventually got married but still wasn’t happy inside because of my feeling of lack of self worth.
 I worked in computers and sales but never really enjoyed them.
 I eventually went into Jewish education where I taught Jewish studies in elementary and eventually High School as well.
 After 9 years of doing that, I was very successful and was pulled out of regular teaching duties to work in the Special Ed department where I developed programs for kids who struggle in their Jewish studies.

-I worked hard to develop these great programs for kids and I have been running these programs for the past 11 years with great success.
+I worked hard to develop these great programs for kids and I have been running these programs for many years with great success.
 I saw a whole gamut of kids from the really academically brilliant to the really academically weak and I learned a lot and especially on how the mind works and what it takes to make someone successful at anything and what it takes to fail.
-Little secret here: you can be blessed with a greatest of intellectual brilliance but that is not what ultimately sets apart the low achievers from the high achievers.
-You can have the most loving parents in the world like I did, but that doesn’t cut it either.
-It can definitely help but it won’t necessarily give you the cutting edge of life.

 The Key – Psychological grounding/Mindset